linna/csrf-guard/README.md

 `$_GET` superglobal is not mentioned because data change on server should be only do through HTTP POST method.

 ## Storage cleaning
+When user load a page with a form that use CSRF and after never sends it or simply change the page, CSRF token never be deleted from the storage.
+In this case php session file can grow a lot.

+For prevent session file fat, could be used two methods, `garbageCollector()` and `clean()`.

+All methods have one parameter, it indicate the number of preserved tokens and all methods start to delete tokens from the oldest in memory.

-When CSRF token is used on every request and a big value is used in constructor for storage (ex. `new CsrfGuard(128, 32);`), php session file can grow a lot.
-For prevent this situation, could be used two methods, `garbageCollector()` and `clean()`.
+If a CSRF token is generated on every request and a big value is used in constructor for storage (ex. `new CsrfGuard(128, 32)`), it could be however necessary free the storage.
-All methods have one parameter, it indicate the number of preserved tokens.
-All methods start to delete tokens from the oldest in memory.

 > **Note:** `garbageCollector()` and `clean()` methods are available since version 1.3.0.